KBE-WS2022-Pokemon/Studropica/README.md

 - [x] checkout file with header and below stuff
 - [x] shipping information and form for everything
 - [x] checkbox and button
-- [ ] add function that if button click and one of the fields empty (except optional) error appears (fill out all required fields)
+- [x] add function that if button click and one of the fields empty (except optional) error appears (fill out all required fields)
+- [x] check cart and how i dealed there with distance.
+Implement the same for the checkout
+- [x] add part from under order summary from cart
-- [ ] right side
+- [x] right side
+- [x] if click on buy now button open
-- [ ] add cart and checkout to click workflow
+- [x] add cart and checkout to click workflow
+- [x] add routing from header to cart
+- [ ] create js for shipping
+- [ ] add left site
+- [ ] create right side
+- [ ] add routing to shipping site
 - [ ] next steps

 # Notes